The following article is a personal opinion not necessarily endorsed by the Cortes Radio Society, its board, DJs, or general membership.

 - Martha Abelson is supposedly “a member of the Board of Directors of Cortes Island Business and Tourism (CIBTA)” which received a Grant In Aid, but in her affidavit, Ms Abelson states “I have not been involved with CIBATA since its general meeting of June 2017, when I stepped down from CIBATA’s board of directors.”
 She adds that her $100 contribution was to someone who was once a close neighbour.

 - While the petition claims otherwise, there was not a single 2018 board member, from any of the Cortes Island non – profit organizations that received Grant-In-Aids during 2018, listed among the contributors to the GoFundMe campaign.
 (Under more sane conditions, this might be taken as evidence of a lack of community spirit.)

 Additional Factual Errors

-There are more factual errors in the legal petition.
+There are more factual errors, big and small, in the legal petition.